Ä¢¹½ÊÓÆµ

-Salton City is a blue-collar town, with 42.07% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Salton City, you'll notice that it is more blue-collar than most other communities in America.
+42.07% of Salton City’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Salton City is a town of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in Salton City who work in maintenance occupations (18.20%), office and administrative support (8.05%), and healthcare suport services (7.47%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Salton City is worth considering.

-Being a small town, Salton City does not have a public transit system used by locals to get to and from work.
+Salton City is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Salton City in 2022 was $18,503, which is low income relative to California and the nation.
 This equates to an annual income of $74,012 for a family of four.
 However, Salton City contains both very wealthy and poor people as well.